JCC Brooklyn will be adhering strictly to all NYC and NYS COVID-19 regulations for Summer 2022.

 We do not yet have a concrete answer, as guidelines have not been released in relation to allowability of trips.
 Rest assured we are prepared in either case as we have our incredible staff creating trip itineraries in the event clearances are granted.

-Morning and afternoon transportation will follow a similar format from 2020 on our air-conditioned buses.
+Morning and afternoon transportation will follow a similar format from 2020.
 Camp families will be provided with a list of pre-determined stop locations to select from if interested in utilizing these services.
 Please note that our stops have been designed to limit the amount of travel time on each highlighted route.

 What kind of activities should we expect to see in camp this year with all of these new guidelines being promoted?